harshit-sharma1256/Pointer-monster/README.md

 ## Usage
+1. Clone the repository: `git clone https://github.com/harshit-sharma1256/Pointer-monster.git`

-Open the `index.html` file in a web browser to view the Pointer-Monster animation.
+2. Open the `index.html` file in a web browser to view the Pointer-Monster animation.
 Move your mouse around the screen to interact with the animation.

 ## Dependencies